-Good Class Bungalows (GCBs) have long been a status symbol in Singapore; and there are many near-mythical qualities associated with them.
-People whisper about how their values never fall, how every single one is a gold mine, and how the government will never demolish them.
-Do we put too much stock in Good Class Bungalows, and why are they such a big deal?
+Good Class Bungalows (GCBs) have long been seen as a status symbol in Singapore and there are many near-mythical qualities associated with them.
+People whisper about how their values never fall, how every single one is like a gold mine, and how the government will never demolish them.
+Really?
+This begs the question: Do we put too much stock in Good Class Bungalows, and why are they such a big deal?

 What is a Good Class Bungalow (GCB)?